What accessible content is

 Things you might not need to fix

-Your team does not need to fix some content because it's exempt from the accessibility regulations.
+Your team does not need to fix content that's exempt from the accessibility regulations, including:

 - content on intranets or extranets published before 23 September 2019, unless you make a major update

-- PDFs or other documents published before 23 September 2018, unless users need them to use your service
+- PDFs or other documents published before 23 September 2018, unless users need them to use your service, like a form that lets you request school meal preferences

 - pre-recorded audio and video published before 23 September 2020